lomodoc/homepage/content/docs/Installation/lomorage-service/installation-ubuntu.md

 Note after you set environment variable, please make sure it takes effect when you start or restart lomod

+### 3. Configuration parameter customization

+User can use environment variable in "/opt/lomorage/etc/environment" to control configuration parameter as below.
+You can change based on your own setup.

 #### 3.1 Change mount directory

 You may need to specify the mount directory if the USB drive is not mounted in "/media" directory.

 For example if you are using PCManFM, then the mount directory will be "/media/pi".
-To specify the mount directory to be "/media/pi", add environment variable `LOMOD_MOUNT_DIR=/media/pi` in `/etc/profile`, such as
+To specify the mount directory to be "/media/pi", add environment variable `LOMOD_MOUNT_DIR=/media/pi` in `/opt/lomorage/etc/environment`, such as

 ```
-echo "export LOMOD_MOUNT_DIR=/media/pi" >> /etc/profile
+echo "LOMOD_MOUNT_DIR=/media/pi" | tee -a /opt/lomorage/etc/environment
 ```

 **this parameter should be the directory mount, not the sub-directory**